-A recombinant form of the spike (S) glycoprotein from severe acute respiratory syndrome-related coronavirus 2 (SARS-CoV-2), Delta variant (B.1.617.2 lineage) was produced in human embryonic kidney HEK293 cells and purified by immobilized metal affinity chromatography.
-NR-55614 lacks the signal sequence and contains 1194 residues (ectodomain) of the SARS-CoV-2 S glycoprotein; the recombinant protein was stabilized by substitution at the furin S1/S2 cleavage site (RRAR→GSAS; residues 682 to 685) and KV→PP mutations (residues 986 and 987; wild type numbering), and includes a T4 foldon trimerization domain, HRV3C protease cleavage site and C-terminal octa-histidine tag fused to an AviTagTM BirA biotinylation acceptor sequence.
-NR-55614 includes T19R, G142D, delE156-F157, R158G, L452R, T478K, D614G, P681R and D950N mutations in the S glycoprotein as compared to the SARS-CoV-2 reference sequence (GenPept: QHD43416).1,5,6 The predicted protein sequence is shown in Figure 1.1 NR-55614 has a theoretical molecular weight of 139,500 daltons.
+A recombinant form of the spike (S) glycoprotein from severe acute respiratory syndrome-related coronavirus 2 (SARS-CoV-2), AY.1 lineage (Delta variant) was produced in human embryonic kidney HEK293 cells and purified by immobilized metal affinity chromatography.^{1,2,3,4} NR-55710 lacks the signal sequence and contains 1194 residues (ectodomain) of the SARS-CoV-2 S glycoprotein; the recombinant protein was stabilized by substitution at the furin S1/S2 cleavage site (RRAR→GSAS; residues 682 to 685) and KV→PP mutations (residues 986 and 987; wild type numbering), and includes a T4 foldon trimerization domain, HRV3C protease cleavage site and C-terminal octa-histidine tag fused to an AviTag[TM] BirA biotinylation acceptor sequence.^{1,2,3} NR-55710 includes T19R, T95I, G142D, E156G, delF157-R158, W258L, K417N, L452R, T478K, D614G, P681R and D950N mutations in the S glycoprotein as compared to the SARS-CoV-2 reference sequence (GenPept: QHD43416).^{1,5,6} The predicted protein sequence is shown in Figure 1.1 NR-55710 has a theoretical molecular weight of 139,500 daltons.
 The crystal structure for trimeric S glycoprotein from SARS-CoV-2 has been solved at 3.46 Å resolution (PDB: 6VSB).2

 The S glycoprotein mediates viral binding to the host angiotensin converting enzyme 2 (ACE2).
-This protein forms a trimer, and when bound to a host receptor allows fusion of the viral and cellular membranes.
-B.1.617.2 is one of several lineages and sublineages designated Delta by the World Health Organization (WHO) and was first identified in India.
-This lineage contains multiple mutations in the N-terminal domain (NTD) and the receptor-binding domain (RBD), such as L452R which has already been identified in other variants.
-The L452R mutation has been shown to decrease sensitivity to neutralizing antibodies, increase viral infectivity and enhance viral replication capacity.
+This protein forms a trimer, and when bound to a host receptor allows fusion of the viral and cellular membranes.7 AY.1 is one of several lineages and sublineages designated Delta by the World Health Organization (WHO) and was first identified in India.8 This lineage contains multiple mutations in the N-terminal domain (NTD) and the receptor-binding domain (RBD), such as L452R which has already been identified in other variants.^{8,9} The L452R mutation has been shown to decrease sensitivity to neutralizing antibodies, increase viral infectivity and enhance viral replication capacity.^{9,10,11} ethylenediamine-tetraacetic acid (EDTA).
+The concentration, expressed as milligrams per milliliter, is shown on the Certificate of Analysis.